 Where Users intend to modify or upgrade their existing system, their complete basic EG system will be required to comply with the Basic EG Connection Technical Requirements (this document) and meet their obligations outlined in Section 1.
-Users are required to submit an application to Western Power prior to the modification or upgrade being commenced.
+Users are required to submit an application that includes systems that are being retained and new/additional systems to Western Power prior to the modification or upgrade being commenced.

-Any inverter energy system that is installed as an off-grid, stand-alone power system or alternative supply to an electrical installation that has a normal supply from Western Power grid shall conform to requirements of section 4.5.
+Any inverter energy system that is installed as an independent supply (i.e., formerly referred to as off-grid or stand-alone power system) or alternative supply to an electrical installation that has a normal supply from Western Power grid shall conform to requirements of section 4.5.